ExpressionEngine/ExpressionEngine-User-Guide/source/general/hidden_configuration_variables.rst

 **Value:** y/n

-Prevents the stripping of unparsed ExpressionEngine variables in templates when Debug is set to 0.
-This can be useful to ensure that the Template Parser does not accidentally remove Javascript.
+Enables the stripping of unparsed ExpressionEngine variables in templates when Debug has been forcibly set to 0 in your config file.

 ::
-	$config['remove_unparsed_vars'] = 'n';
+	$config['remove_unparsed_vars'] = 'y';

 smart\_static\_parsing
 ~~~~~~~~~~~~~~~~~~~~~~